LEGACY PORTRAIT PREP GUIDE

 Trust the Process: Remember, I’m here to guide you and help you feel comfortable.
 Trust the experience, and don’t be afraid to express any ideas or concerns you have.

 Celebrate Yourself: This session is about celebrating you.
 Embrace and celebrate your uniqueness and your journey.
-Try to let go of any insecurities and enjoy the moment.
+Try to let go of any insecurities, have fun, and enjoy the moment.

 Embrace the Feels: A photoshoot can be an emotional experience, as it often touches on deep feelings of vulnerability, self-confidence, and personal identity.
-For many, it’s a journey of self-discovery and empowerment, revealing parts of themselves they may not have fully embraced before.
+For many, it’s a journey of self-discovery and empowerment.
 It’s natural for a range of emotions to surface—from excitement and joy to nervousness and introspection.
-This process can be incredibly liberating, allowing you to connect with your inner strength and beauty in a meaningful way.
 Embrace these emotions as part of the experience; they’re what make your session uniquely yours.

 Need Some Inspiration?